sourcegraph/sourcegraph-public-snapshot/doc/user/search/language.md

 </div>

 Set the search pattern to search using a dedicated parameter.

-Useful, for example, when searching a string like `content:"repo:foo"` that may conflict with the syntax of parameters in this Sourcegraph language.
+Useful, for example, when searching literally for a string like `repo:my-repo` that may conflict with the syntax of parameters in this Sourcegraph language.

+**Example:** `repo:sourcegraph content:"repo:sourcegraph"` [↗](https://sourcegraph.com/search?q=repo:sourcegraph+content:%22repo:sourcegraph%22&patternType=literal)

 ### Type